andrewpo456/Defeating-SkyNet/README.md

 created to help gain an understanding in how practical a massive cyber attack is and how complex it can be to defend against it.

-Please note, that the premise of this project has been taken from the UTS subject 'Fundamentals of Security'.

 Project Part 1: Security Essentials
 ===================================